Comorbidity in ADHD

 1.3.
 Literature

-As a particularly good book on comorbidities in ADHD, Müller et al. recommend:7
+A particularly good book on comorbidities in ADHD recommended by Müller et al:7